Robust copula estimation for one-shot devices with correlated failure modes: Implementation and numerical study

+Regarding dependence among failure modes, the parameters of interest $\boldsymbol{\theta}=(a_0,a_1)^T$ under a) GH copula; b) Frank copula with positive dependence; and c) Frank copula with negative dependence, are taken to be $(-2,0.02)$, $(1,0.02)$ and $(-1,-0.02)$, respectively.

+In this context, positive dependence is used to represent situations where the occurrence of one failure mechanism may increase the likelihood of the other being observed in the same unit.
+Although the crash sensor electronics and the inflator housing rely on different physical mechanisms, system–level interactions (e.g., shared circuitry, timing faults, or manufacturing variability) can make their failures statistically correlated.
+The negative–dependence configuration, while less common, may arise in cases where the manifestation of one failure mode effectively precludes the appearance of the other.
+Both forms are therefore included to assess estimator performance across a broad but conceptually plausible spectrum of dependence behaviors.

+To evaluate robustness, we introduce contamination at the most extreme testing condition ($x=50$, $IT=20$).
+For each of the 1000 Monte Carlo datasets generated under the clean model, the counts associated with this final stress level are modified according to

+effectively eliminating the simultaneous failures observed at this condition and redistributing them as Mode 2 failures.
+This corresponds to contaminating approximately one–twelfth of the observations and intentionally distorts the inferred dependence.
+Such contamination mimics misclassification or diagnostic errors that tend to occur under the harshest testing conditions.

-We obtain the QMDPDE of the model parameters under different tuning parameters $\beta \in \{0, 0.2, 0.4, 0.6\}$, noting that for $\beta = 0$, we have the QMLE.
+We obtain the QMDPDE of the model parameters under different tuning parameters $\beta\geq 0$, noting that for $\beta = 0$, we have the QMLE.
+The copula parameter $\alpha_0$ and the dependence parameter $\tau_0$ are evaluated under normal operating conditions, using $x_0=25$ as a nominal reference stress level.
 By computing the mean over 1000 samples, the estimates are presented in Tables \ref{table:GH}, \ref{table:FRANK_P}, and \ref{table:FRANK_N} for the GH copula, the Frank copula with positive correlation, and the Frank copula with negative correlation, respectively.

 For each copula and for both lifetime distributions, it is shown that, under a non-contaminated setup, there is no clear difference between the chosen tuning parameters $\beta$.
 On the other hand, when a contaminated scenario is considered, the QMDPDE shows more robust behavior as $\beta$ increases, while the QMLE exhibits the worst performance.
 Therefore, this justifies the use of QMDPDE as an alternative to QMLE due to its robustness, without significant loss in efficiency.